-The Trustees agreed the sex education policy following consultation with parents / carer and learners attending the School, 67th Form at that time.
-A copy of this policy will be made available on request when parents / carers visit St. John's or to any parent / carer of a learner attending the School, 6th Form or College.
+The Trustees agreed the St. John's sex education policy following consultation with parents/ carers and learners attending St. John's at that time.
+A copy of this policy will be made available on request when parents / carers visit or to any parent / carer of a learner attending St. John's.